-SoFi Money is a cash management account with no account fees (subject to change) and a high interest rate that puts more money back in your pocket.
-We work hard to give you high interest and charge no account fees.
+SoFi Money is a cash management account with no account fees (subject to change).
+We work hard to charge you no account fees.
 With that in mind, our interest rates, fees charged, and ATM fee reimbursement policies are subject to change at any time.
 See our terms and conditions.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.